Run the examples

 A block-oriented storage service with heavier I/O. The state machine reads and writes fixed-size blocks, so it exercises the snapshot and log paths more aggressively than the other two examples.

-cd example/block
+cd examples/block

 bash run_server.sh